 Management has evaluated subsequent events through the date of issuance of the consolidated financial statements included herein.
-There have been no subsequent events that occurred during such period that would require disclosure in this Form 10-K or would be required to be recognized in the Consolidated Financial Statements as of and for the year ended September 30, 2017, except as disclosed below.
+There have been no subsequent events that occurred during such period that would require disclosure in this Form 10-K or would be required to be recognized in the Consolidated Financial Statements as of and for the year ended September 30, 2018, except as disclosed below.

-On October 31, 2017, the Company's Board of Directors declared a quarterly dividend of \$0.16 per share payable on December 22, 2017, to stockholders of record at the close of business on November 22, 2017.
+On November 16, 2018, the Company's board of directors declared a quarterly dividend of \$0.10 per share, payable on December 20, 2018, to stockholders of record at the close of business on December 5, 2018.
+The specific tax characteristics of the distribution will be reported to stockholders on Form 1099 after the end of the calendar year.